phill-m/silverstripe-customcss/README.md

 -------------------------
 ```
 CustomCSS:
-  Rows: 15          # The number of rows t obe displayed
+  Rows: 15          # The number of rows to be displayed
   Stacked: true     # If true the field will be displayed below the fields label
 ```